Classical approximation of a linearized three waves kinetic equation: Introduction

 The linearized equation was essentially obtained in \cite{EPV} where it was seen that some care in the linearization procedure is necessary.
 A new dependent variable $\Omega $ is defined as,

 Under the change of variables

 the linearized equation for $u$ reads (cf. \cite{EPV} and the Appendix)

-Equation (\ref{S3E23590}), where the term $(u(y)-u(x))/\sinh|x^2-y^2|$ introduces a differential operator, is very different from the linearized Boltzmann equations for classical particles (cf. \cite{CIP}), or for the normal processes collision operator for phonons (cf. \cite{B}).

-We consider in this article a simplified version of the equation (\ref{S3E23590}), where, in the function $M$, only the leading terms of the hyperbolic sine functions for small values of their arguments are kept.
-This reminds the classical limit, where the particle's energy $\hbar p$ is sent to zero.
-This gives the equation
+To solve the Cauchy problem for equation (\ref{S3E23590}), where the term $(u(y)-u(x))/\sinh|x^2-y^2|$ introduces a differential operator, is not straightforward yet, and we have adopted what seems to be the shortest way to reach that purpose.
+It is not based in a detailed study of the spectral properties of the operator at the right hand side of (\ref{S3E23590}), as it is done in \cite{CIP} for the linearized homogeneous Boltzmann equation for classical particles.
+We rather consider in a first step, and that is the content of this work, a simplified version of the equation (\ref{S3E23590}), that preserves some its mean features.
+It is obtained by only keeping in $M$ the leading terms of the hyperbolic sine functions for small values of their arguments.
+This reminds the classical limit, where the particle's energy $\hbar p$ is sent to zero and gives the equation (\ref{S3EMK2}), (\ref{S3E2359B}), that we recall here,